WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 data.
 Route3D can add elevation to a track if needed.

-The Waypoint menu is used select a waypoint from the GPX file.
-New...
+The Waypoint menu lists waypoints in the GPX file.

-saves the current position as a new waypoint.
+New... saves the current map cursor position as a new

 The list is sorted by distance from your current position.
 To sort